Quansight/Quansight-website/apps/consulting/posts/exploring-reinforcement-learning.md

 may learn everything it needs to know in relatively short order.
 In more complex cases, the agent may need much more experience to come to reasonable solutions.
-For example, in the [OpenAI hide and seek study][emergent tool use] mentioned above, they trained on hundreds of millions of episodes - billions of time-steps.
+For example, in the [OpenAI hide and seek study][emergent tool use] mentioned above, they trained on hundreds of millions of episodes—billions of time-steps.
 In the larger, more complex cases, the architecture of the learning pipeline becomes significant itself.

-To be clear, this is not an exhaustive search where the computer simply brute-forces every possible action/environment combination and returns the best it found - that is possible with certain small-scale scenarios, but would be dauntingly expensive, and often impossible, for large scenarios requiring exploration of countless (infinite) combinations.
+To be clear, this is not an exhaustive search where the computer simply brute-forces every possible action/environment combination and returns the best it found—that is possible with certain small-scale scenarios, but would be dauntingly expensive, and often impossible, for large scenarios requiring exploration of countless (infinite) combinations.
 Instead, successful reinforcement learning algorithms use various techniques to learn optimal action